 Dimensions (cm) | 92.7 x 73.7 |

 Monet was also known to venture into horticulture and his passion eventually grew to the point where he purchased property near Giverny for the purpose of pleasure and for “motifs to paint”.
 Depicted in Bridge over a Pond of Water Lilies is Monet’s own water lily garden, which was the pinnacle of his style and is now a recognizable feature in a “Monet painting”.
-His water lily series began in 1899 and progressed to a series of 12 paintings, each painted with as much passion and skill as Bridge over a Pond of Water Lilies.
+His water lily series began in 1899 and progressed to a series of 12 paintings, each created with as much passion and skill as Bridge over a Pond of Water Lilies.

-In Monet’s discovery of his new muse, he stated “I saw, all of a sudden, that my pond had become enchanted… since then, I have had no other model.”
+In Monet’s discovery of his new muse, he stated “I saw, all of a sudden, that my pond had become enchanted… since then, I have had no other model”.

 Le Jardin de l’Artiste à Giverny (1900)